atikur28/wellness-world/README.md

 ## Key Features:

 1. **Event Listings**:
-   - Explore a diverse range of health and wellness events, including:
+   - Explore a variety of health and wellness events, including Health Fairs, Yoga and Fitness Retreats, Wellness Expos, and more.
-   => Health Fairs
-   => Yoga and Fitness Retreats
-   => Wellness Expos
-   => Meditation Workshops
-   => Nutrition Seminars
-   => Mindfulness Retreats

 2. **User Profiles**:
    - Create personalized profiles to see favorite events, track attendance, and join events.